 Based on requirements from the Indiana Department of Education, students in the class of 2017 and 2018 are required to pass the ECA exam in Algebra I and English 10.
 Students in the class of 2019 and beyond are required to pass the 10 ISTEP+.
-An opportunity to appeal for a diploma will be made available to students who do not pass these requirements.
+An opportunity to appeal for a diploma will be made available to students who do not pass these requirements by the end of their senior year.
 (Appeals are not guaranteed.
 Students not passing either ECA or the 10 ISTEP+ and not receiving an appeal will not earn a diploma).